Blå ovalformad swimmingpool med vattenfall och stenomgivning

 Heat pumps ensure even heating and maintain the desired water temperature regardless of external weather conditions.
 This guarantees a pleasant swimming experience throughout the season.

-With proper maintenance, pool heat pumps can have a lifespan of over a decade, offering reliable pool heating for many years to come.
+With proper maintenance, pool heat pumps can have a service life of more than a decade, providing reliable pool heating for many years to come.

 5. Safety

-Heat pumps involve neither open flames nor flammable materials, which reduces the risk of accidents associated with gas heaters.
+Heat pumps involve neither an open flame nor combustible materials, reducing the risk of accidents associated with gas heaters.

 Disadvantages of pool heat pumps